AdriQuiz/AdriQuiz/README.md

 ## Hi there 👋

-I am a Full-Stack Developer seeking for challenges in my field.
+I am a Full-Stack Developer seeking challenges in my field.

 **The stack I work with is composed of**